nuxeo-sandbox/jenkinsx-builder-android-nuxeo/README.md

 ```

 Setting `AlwaysPullImage: true` ensures to always use the latest build of the Docker image.

+The `LimitMemory` is set to ensure enough available memory for the Gradle Daemon as mentioned above.

 Proceed with the Jenkins X installation, the builder will be automatically added to the platform:
 ```